 Due to her approach, Schijvens now scores 86 out of 100 points on the Fair Wear Brand Performance Check and thus falls into the Leader category.
 Many social matters are therefore well arranged at the Schijvens Value Chain.
 That has taken a lot of effort from our partners and our people, but improving people’s lives also makes you very happy, so it is all worth it.
 But you also sometimes come across things that have not gone well.
 And even then due diligence is extremely important.
 You have audits carried out to see what is going on in a factory: in the field of discrimination, freedom of union (also in countries where unions are even banned), security measures, child and forced labour, but also research of bookkeeping to check the payment of wages, and recently we have also started mapping the environmental risks at the dyehouses we work with: which chemicals are used?
 How is the water drainage arranged?
 Is there a smart use of energy?
 And in addition to all this complicated research, we at Schijvens also have to design, produce, supply and recycle company clothing.

-And then you find something: a 14-year-old boy works on our production.
-It’s a new Value Chain partner audited by BSCI, a good report.
+And then you find something: a 14-year-old boy worked on our production last year.
+It was a new Value Chain partner audited by BSCI Amfori, a good report.
 Nevertheless, Schijvens also wanted to have the factory audited for its own FWF standards, after all it was a new partner, so we have to know for sure.
 The factory had its own workforce in order, wages were paid neatly, factory was safe.
 Only because the factory was growing so much, they had built an extension, in which they employed temporary workers hired from a contractor.
 And when our Schijvens’ employees visited the factory together with the audit team, they saw that things were not in order.
 Production was immediately stopped.
 The same day, a construction team started to improve health & safety issues: fire extinguishers were hung, emergency exits were installed.
 And of course the 14-year-old boy was fired immediately.
 He turned out to be the breadwinner of his family.
 Is dismissal the best way?
 Yes.
 But with a safety net behind it.
-Umar (because that is his name) is immediately enrolled in school, where he had been taking classes for a few weeks before the corona crisis.
+Umer (because that is his name) is immediately enrolled in school, and also gets training in the factory to educate him to a good textile worker.
 He is paid his salary monthly so that he does not necessarily have to work.
 In addition, a training has been planned for the factory, where they will receive explanations about hiring temporary workers.
 That is a difficult theme, in some countries or provinces it is prohibited by law to work with these employment agencies, but as an entrepreneur I fully understand that you need extra hands when dealing with peaks, which we also have in the Netherlands. .
 Only then is it extremely important that you know which employment agency you are hiring.
 Does this agency have its administration in order?
 Are all personal data of the employees known.
 Are they at least 15 years old?
 And at 15 to 18 years: are these employees deployed according to the rules that apply to underaged employees (as is also the case in the Netherlands).
 Are employees paid enough and are social security contributions also paid?
 For many countries and factories it is not at all self-evident to check all this.
 That is why training is important and awareness of why you want to deal with ‘your’ employees in this way.

 But how can you be sure that you as a consumer make the right choice?
 Everyone shouts everything, but what is true?
 Do I get the correct information?
 Maybe the brand with the largest advertising budget (who could also have invested in living wages….) gets the most attention?
 How do I see through that?
 That is actually your own due diligence.
 And you can rely on independent parties, so-called NGOs such as CNV, FNV, Unicef, Fair Wear Foundation, Clean Clothes Campaign, Solidaridad, Four Pawns and so on.
 Fortunately, most of these NGOs are united, together with the textile industry (or at least the part that is finds due diligence and cooperation important), with the trade associations and with the Dutch government in the Dutch Covenant for the Sustainability of Clothing and Textiles.
 Together we work on due diligence and improving our chain.
 For some this is not going fast enough, but as a member of the steering committee I see how much heart and soul everyone is committed to give to the people on the other side of the world, for a better environment, for better animal welfare.
 We are not there yet, but we have taken the right path.
 And if we continue to believe in it and continue to work on it, with all the hurdles involved, then there is a world to be won!